Ingrater/thBase/README.md

 -I[path to druntime]\import -I[path to phobos]\phobos; -I[path to thBase]\src

-Also you need to specify -version=NOGCSAFE
+Also you need to specify -version=NOGCSAFE.
+And link against gcstub.obj (just add it to the command line).

 And of course link against thBase.lib or thBased.lib (for debug)